 As Patrick’s mother, Karen is beyond heartbroken by his loss and for years prior was saddened by his struggle.
 She hopes this Foundation will help others impacted by CTE, and educate parents on the dangers of activities, which involve head traumas in order to prevent others from suffering the same loss.
 Karen is a retired public school Food Service Director.
 Her energy is now being focused on this Foundation.
-She also enjoys spending time with her two grandsons: Peyton, age 9, Deacon, 6 years old, and granddaughter Penelope, 3 years old, as well as her husband, Doug.
+She also enjoys spending time with her grandchildren, children and her husband, Doug.

 Amanda is Patrick’s younger sister.
 She looked up to her handsome, charming, and brilliant older brother her whole life.
-She has a 6-year-old son, Deacon, and a 3 year old daughter, Penelope, and is a Realtor for RE/MAX in Pittsburgh, PA.
+She has three children and is a Realtor for RE/MAX in Pittsburgh, PA.
 She formerly was a PR Professional for Edelman Public Relations in New York City, and will dedicate her public relations skills and experience to the Foundation.

 Kerrie is Patrick’s Aunt and always had a unique way of sympathizing with Patrick, even though she didn’t completely understand where he was coming from.
 The fact that he could vent to Kerrie without judgment really calmed him.
 Kerrie is an accomplished Graphics Designer and Interior Designer and owns and manages Finds Furniture Consignment in Hollidaysburg, PA.